 The Classic comes equipped with a Fusion® ApolloTM Stereo which has an LCD color touchscreen display so you can simply tap the screen to pause and play, or swipe through your playlist to your favorite song.
 The Apollo features several source options such as Bluetooth, advanced SiriusXM features, FM radio, AUX and USB connections.

-You can use the Fusion-Link Remote Control App to adjust the Stereo Volume, change the source, and other functions of the stereo.
-See Fusion Quick Start Manual for complete operating information.
+Download the Fusion-Link Remote Control App to adjust the volume, change the source, and control other functions of the stereo.
+See the Fusion Quick Start Manual for complete operating information.

 TV and Blu-Ray Player